pascalr/admin/docs/grant_application.md

 or we can go forward.
 I don't believe we are ever going to go backwards, so I believe in automation to solve the environment issue.

 # Deprecated

+I am lucky to have been raised well by a modest, but loving family on a farm.

+no more need to worry about missing something

+The first issue I want to tackle is to reduce the amount of single-use food packaging.
+A simple solution is to bring your own containers and to fill them with food bought in bulk.

+This is great for primary ingredients, but it does not work so well with transformed, perishable food.
+The solution is then to transform and cook food youself at home.
+But this takes a lot of time.

+I would like people to eat more earth-friendly food.
+I want to achieve that by convincing their wallet and their lazyness.

+Another reason some people prefer to eat meat burgers is taste.
+But I believe this is more about habits.
+My favourite meal used to be beef hamburgers, but now I like vegetarian hamburgers just as muched.

+Another great advance is that this way you eat more fresh!
+Instead of buying a big bread every couple of days, you can cook a small bread every day.

 There is a lot of room for improvements for reducing that number.
 By avoiding packaging which takes a lot of ressources to produce.
 By reducing transportation and buying locally.
 By avoiding food waste which takes all the energy it took to produce it and throws it all away.
 And finally by choosing to eat ingredients that are more environmentally friendly.